ericvc/CuckooPi/README.md

 search radius and then try moving the location to a nearby area with a more active birding scene.

-The CuckooPi uses a single tactile push button that allows the user to replay the bird photo and audio recording of the hour.
-On my system, I have this button connected to board pin 8 (GPIO 14).
+The CuckooPi uses two tactile push buttons that allow the user to replay the bird photo and audio recording of the hour as well as show a brief description of that species.
+On my system, I have these button connected to board pins 7 and 8 (GPIO 4 and 14).
 These settings can be changed or removed by editing the main program script `cuckoo.py`.

 CuckooPi’s screen management relies on the `xscreensaver` program.
 Once installed, I highly suggest configuring your screensaver (from the start